Yermin9/seL4/BEPS_TODO.md

  - Change switchToThread - DONE

 completeHoldEp: Check that IPC is still valid before sending. -DONE
-    - Shouldn't matter - Anything that makes IPC invalidate will remove from hold state
+    - Shouldn't matter - Anything that makes IPC invalidated will remove from hold state

 Adjust configuration syscalls:
-- Create seL4\_Endpoint\_SetThreshold
+- Create seL4\_Endpoint\_SetThreshold - Done
     - Only allow original capability
     - Changed how this is invoked.
 Must be invoked via Cnode style
     - Still need to set manual reference
     - Currently working in cnode.c
 - Alteration of SC parameters
+    - Budget etc -> In schedcontrol.c
 - All revocation or deletion operations